kimschles/100DaysOfKubernetesJourney/Journey/001/Readme.md

     * Deployments
     * CronJobs
     * Daemonsets
-* Debugging issues in pods through logs
+* Debugging cluster issues through logs

 ### 🪜 K8s Concepts I'm Familiar With, But Want To Learn More Deeply
 * The different kinds of K8s services